Dutzel/ai-recipe-generator/README.md

 ./gradlew bootRun
 ```
 Open [http://localhost:8080](http://localhost:8080) in your browser.
-Enter the ingredients (e.g. "Potatoes") you want to find a recipe for in the form and press the "find" button.
+Enter the ingredients (e.g. "Potatoes") you want to find a song for in the form and press the "find" button.

 ## Function Calling
 By checking the "Prefer available ingredients" checkbox, [Function Calling](https://docs.spring.io/spring-ai/reference/1.0/concepts.html#_function_calling) will be enabled.